Which craft machine(s) will you buy?

 - Do a Google search and compare international machine specifications.
 The one that may appeal to you may not (yet) be available in South Africa, which will add to your costs to import.
 Look out for voltage compatibility.

 - International suppliers may list which South African distributors stock their products.
 You may be able to find stock at other local reputable retailers.

 - Your budget will usually determine the best model that you can afford.
-The cheapest embossing machine retails around R1600.
-The cheapest electronic cutting machine is around R3000.
+The cheapest embossing machine retails around R1800.
+The cheapest vinyl cutting machine is around R3000.

 - Different machines have different specifications/capabilities - there is not one machine that replaces all others.
 Compare machine specifications for your needs.
 Will it be able to cut, draw or emboss on the size and type/thickness of materials you want to use?

 a.
 Size – Electronic Machines typically accommodate projects around 9, 12, 14, 24 or 48 inches in width.
 Length of projects/materials is usually not a machine limiting factor.

 b.
 Most ‘home-use’ machines can only cut materials around 0,8mm in thickness.
 This is usually adequate for thinner or less dense materials such as cardstock or thin plastics for home crafting use.
 Other more robust machines specify higher cutting forces and typically allow cutting of materials up to 2mm in thickness.
 Thicker than that, you would probably have to consider a relatively expensive laser cutter, or find thinner materials to achieve your project result.
 What projects do you have in mind?
 Is your machine for business/production or only for home use?
 Suppliers normally advertise a list of materials and settings that can be used with their respective machines.